Manjaro Linux is a fast, user-friendly, desktop-oriented operating system based on Arch Linux.

 Pro Uses low memory

-By using XFCE (or LXDE, Fluxbox, supported by community) as the default desktop on an install, Manjaro is able to have a low memory footprint.
+By using Xfce or Plasma (or LXDE, Fluxbox, supported by community) as default desktop environments, Manjaro is able to have a low memory footprint.

 Run automatically during the installation process, it allows for Manjaro to work fully on your system 'straight out of the box', without the need to manually identify and install the necessary drivers or to manually edit the appropriate configuration files.
 Also usable via the terminal after installation, the features of the mhwd command include: